Clan MacLaren: Jacobite rising of 1745

 During the Jacobite rising of 1745 the Clan MacLaren fought in support of the Jacobite cause at the Battle of Prestonpans and the Battle of Falkirk Muir where they were victorious on both occasions.
 The Clan was also present at the Battle of Culloden in 1746 where the Jacobite army met defeat.
-Maclarens served in both the Appin and Atholl Regiments.
-With the exception of Donald MacLaren, the majority of MacLarens in the Appin Regiment were from Appin, twenty-seven total, thirteen killed, fourteen survivors with four wounded.
+Indigenous to Appin McLaurins served in the Stewart of Appin Clan Regiment.
+Balquhidder and Glen Almond McLarens were with Lord George Murray's Regiment.